ulearn/blog/wp-content/plugins/all-in-one-event-calendar/readme.txt

 * Filter by post ids (separate IDs by comma): **[ai1ec post_id="1, 2"]**

 == Changelog ==

+= Version 1.11.5-pro =
+* Fixed an issue where Pro users are asked to update to the Lite version.

+= Version 1.11.4-pro =
+* Fixed issue that prevented events from being exported to Facebook if title exceeds Facebook character limit.
+Title is now automatically truncated to 74 characters.
+* Fixed issue that caused "Buy Tickets" or "Event website" links become unusable in some cases.
+* Fixed issue where upgrade failed indicating database failure.
+Events that occur pre 1970 will be deleted from the database.

+= Version 1.11.3-pro =
+* Fixed issue with Super Widget that caused it to fail on some server configurations
+* Fixed issue with WordPress Total Cache plugin that caused server error
+* Fixed issue that prevented removal of assigned category colours
+* Fixed issue which was triggering error about tables not being created
+* Fixed issue which was causing JavaScript error in some configurations when navigating on calendar page
+* Fixed issue where Select2 widgets were rendered incorrectly
+* Fixed issue where events listing was not being rendered for admin in some installations
+* Removed error causing character set from database schema
+* Fixed issue where Super Widget was not showing additional view parameters
+* Fixed issue where failure was experienced when importing external feed with categories/tags
+* Fixed issue where only admin side of the site was using SSL
+* Fixed issue with posting to Twitter not working in some installations
+* Added ability to turn off gzip compression
+* Created additional checks to prevent data loss during plugin upgrade that may occur on some server configurations
+* Fixed the issue that caused the plugin to generate statistics reports too frequently resulting in higher than expected server loads
+* Fixed issue that caused events submitted via Front End form by Event Contributor to go into Draft state
+* Fixed an issue that caused all events without a cost entered to be marked as "Free" automatically
+* Fixed an issue where a notice was generated on some PHP versions when calling time manipulation function
+* Fixed an issue where "Post Your Event" modal window was not visible when using some themes

+= Version 1.11.2-pro =
+* Fixed issue where CSS files were rendered unusable (due to compression)
+* Fixed several possible vulnerabilities (courtesy for finding goes to Christian Mehlmauer)
+* Fixed issue where JavaScript was not loading in some cases
+* Fixed issue where database was overloaded with cache values
+* Fixed issue with use of get_default_terms() function
+* Improved performance of CSS loading
+* Fixed error with automatic upgrades
+* Added feature which allows to turn on/off authors filter
+* Improved memory usage
+* Restored color swatches in categories filter drop-down and on event details page
+* Fixed issue with display of buttons in some themes
+* Fixed issue with navigation not working while some other plugins are active
+* Fixed issue where actions were not working on Microsoft IIS server
+* Upgraded LESSPHP library to increase compatibility with other plugins
+* Fixed issue where status of plugin permalink setting was not visible (checkbox was remaining blank)

+= Version 1.11.1-pro =
+* Fixed issue where database was being corrupted on some servers
+* Fixed issue where multi-day events were not being displayed for current day
+* Fixed issue where paid events were changed to free after updating them
+* Fixed issue where clone function was not working
+* Fixed issue where plugin was hogging CPU resources due to excessive cache clearing

 = Version 1.11-pro =
 * Added ability to post information about upcoming events on Twitter